IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/structural_directives.md

   <h2>John</h2>
 </div>
 ```
-If we save this our browser will render the name John.
+If we save this, our browser will render the name John.
 However, let’s say we have some type of boolean expression that we want to base the condition of the visibility of this "h2" tag on.
 For example, we are going to add a property called "isFirstName" and set it to false.
 In order to tell our div to be rendered when isFirstName equals true, we should use the following syntax *ngIf = "isFirstName".
 ```typescript
 public isFirstName = false;
 ```